Arkaeriit/Cyberland-server/README.md

 ### Time
 The original specification mention that the time should be returned in the format "YYYY-MM-DD hh:mm:ss".
 But I feel like it makes more sense to return the time in UNIX seconds and let the client handle the conversion.

-### TODO
-There is some parts of the original specification that I want to implement but that I did not implemented yer:
-* offset parameter